witness increased productivity in healthcare industry through rpa digital transformation

 how is rpa different from other enterprise automation tools

-As a part of this process, it becomes possible for the individual to automate the maximum activity in the management functions.
+By employing the right RPA tools, it becomes possible for the individual to automate the maximum activity in the management functions.
 But there is a huge amount of difference between the two concepts.
 The functioning of these two kinds of software can be differentiated based on the given information.

 The various grounds of the meanings have been mentioned as follows:

-Meaning and function
+Meaning and Function

 Traditional automation and enterprise automation are a kind of combination of different applications that help to achieve automatic integration at a database level.
 But the speed at which the given results can be obtained is very less, due to which it is a conventional method of automation only.